15-day trial

 Peak form (competition)

-Objectives of the competition phase
+Goals of the competition phase

-Training and tapering strategies
+Training strategies and tapering

 Transition (active rest)